Mikejo5000/vsts-docs-pr/docs/_shared/qa-why-no-owned-organizations.md

 Closing your browser doesn't always sign you out completely from VSTS.
 Here's how you can sign out completely:

-0. Close all browsers, including those that aren't running VSTS.
+0. Close all browsers, including browsers that aren't running VSTS.

 0. Open a private or incognito browsing session.

 0. Go to this URL: `http://aka.ms/vssignout`.

 	You see the message "Sign out in progress."
-After you signed out, you're redirected to the Visual Studio page @visualstudio.microsoft.com.
+After you sign out, you're redirected to the Visual Studio page @visualstudio.microsoft.com.

 	> [!Tip]
-	> If the sign-out page takes more than a minute to complete, close the browser and continue.
+	> If the sign-out page takes more than a minute to appear, close the browser and continue.

 0. Sign in to VSTS.
 Select your other identity.